Antonio Plazibat: Early career

 Plazibat made his professional debut in August 2013, during Oluja u Ringu 5, against Marko Vidović.
 He won the fight by a third round head kick.
 Plazibat notched two more victories on the regional circuit, winning decisions against Simon Krizmanić and Franci Grajš.

 Plazibat then signed a contract with Final Fight Championship.
 He was immediately placed in the FFC Futures Kickboxing Light Heavyweight tournament.
-In the semifinals, Plazibat defeated Stipe Stipetić by a second round TKO, and in the finals, he defeated Mitar Dugalić by a third round TKO.
+In the semifinals, Plazibat defeated Stipe Stipetić by a second-round TKO, and in the finals, he defeated Mitar Dugalić by a third-round TKO.

 Plazibat notched two more wins with the organization, defeating Bojan Džepina and Daniel Škvor by knockout.
 His winning streak earned Plazibat his highest profile fight of his career up to that point, as he was scheduled to fight Sergej Maslobojev at FFC 22: Athens.
-Maslobojev won the fight by a second round TKO, after the ringside doctor waved the fight off due to a cut.
+Maslobojev won the fight by a second-round TKO, after the ringside doctor waved the fight off due to a cut.

-SUPERKOMBAT
+SUPERKOMBAT Fighting Championship

 Plazibat was scheduled to face the former SUPERKOMBAT cruiserweight champion Bogdan Stoica at Respect World Series 2 on July 2, 2016.
 Plazibat won the fight by a second-round technical knockout.
 Stoica fell down several times in the second round, as he seemed unable to put weight on his leg, prompting the referee to stop the fight due to injury.

 Plazibat made his SUPEROMBAT debut against Dănuț Hurduc at SUPERKOMBAT World Grand Prix IV 2016 on August 6, 2016.
 Plazibat won the fight by unanimous decision, scoring a knockdown in the second round.

 Plazibat was scheduled to face Frank Muñoz at W5 European League XXXVI on September 10, 2016.
 He won the fight by unanimous decision.